E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/Kokkos_VV1/readme.rst

 Performance
 ___________

 We timed the execution for the VV kernel using Kokkos and compared to the same loop written in CUDA language (see `DL_MESO GPU version modules <https://e-cam.readthedocs.io/en/latest/Meso-Multi-Scale-Modelling-Modules/index.html>`_) using a Volta V100 NVidia card.
 For a 5.12 million particles of the Large Mixture test case, we get a 0.00114s per kernel execution with both versions, which indicate no loss of performance in using Kokkos compared to native CUDA code.
 However, the data transfer between host and device currently occurs at every time step in the Kokkos version, taking 0.5721s and then with a negative impact on the overall performance.
 For a fair comparison, this data should be transferred upstream the time marching loop as done in the CUDA version.

 Experience in porting to Kokkos
 _______________________________
 Compared to other paradigms used for GPU programming, like OpenACC or OpenMP, Kokkos has a quite steep learning curve.
 This is due to several concepts which needs to be assimilated by the programmer before starting the porting.
 Some of these concepts are familiar to C++ programmers, like the use of lambda functions and function objects (commonly known as functors).
 Another important concept is the Memory Space which is different according to the hardware used.
 The transfer between host and device is based around the concept of View laying in the Memory Space, an array of one or more dimensions which can be set at compile time or runtime.
 Programmers familiar with CUDA with will easily recognize some similarity when porting to GPU, like the concepts of host and device asynchronism and the Unified Memory memory space.
 After following the first `on line tutorial <https://www.youtube.com/watch?v=rUIcWtFU5qM&t=3000s>`_ , the porting of a simple loop should be straight forward.
 However, more advanced concepts are required for more complex scientific kernels to achieve performance portability.
 Finally, the error messages are not always very easy to interpret and the online threads to similar issues are still relatively few.
-A wider spread of the library will definitely improve the usage and make more user friendly making it less verbose.
+With time, a wider spread of the library will definitely improve the usage and make more user friendly making it less verbose.

 Source Code